VIS4ROB-lab/bev_undercanopy_registration/README.md

 ## Preparation
 - **Data Preparation**

-   We need to prepare a project folder to store all outputs, images folders to store iamges sequence, images lists, BEV folders to save BEV images and GT_params for evaluation.
+   We need to prepare a project folder to store all outputs, images folders to store images sequence, images lists, BEV folders to save BEV images and GT_params for evaluation.
 The structure is recommended to look as follows:
    ```yaml
    case_name:
    ├──Data_name: